Creston Emergency Services Building

 The comment from September, 2021 indicated the firehall project budget could exceed $7 Million, but that costs were 98% firm and additional savings were expected.
 This would seem to imply the total cost could go down, but I can't find any subsequent updates on project costs.
 With the project scheduled for completion in a couple of weeks, can you provide an update on final expected costs.
 If not, when can that be expected.
 Thanks

-Taxpayer asked over 1 year ago
+Taxpayer asked about 2 years ago

 Thank you for your question.
 At the September 21, 2021 Council Meeting, the construction estimates were tracking nearly $1 million over the $7 million construction budget (click here for September 21, 2021 meeting presentation to Council).
 While there were some anticipation of construction savings, ultimately with the additional construction delays the final construction budget remained at approximately $8 million.
 At a recent Council Meeting, Staff provided a total review of the project costs dating back to 2017 that includes legal, building professionals, land purchase, construction, etc. Please see the staff report (click here) provided to Council at July 26, 2022 Council Meeting.